WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 ### Running the Application Locally

 Ensure the following are installed:
-- Python 3
+- Python 3.12 or higher
 - Pip (for backend dependencies)
 - Node.js (enables npm commands)
+- PostgreSQL 17

 #### Starting the Frontend
 1. Navigate to `/client` and open a terminal.